suncoast-devs/handbook/lessons/react-state-with-fetch/index.md

 This defines the board even more simply as three `Row` types. (and who doesn't like saying `Row, Row, Row` without thinking
 `your boat gently down the stream`).
-However we can take one more step:
+However, we can take one more step:

 ```typescript
 type Square = 'X' | 'O' | ' '